TheDahv/dahvsite/posts/hello-again.md

 stand sharing a one-bedroom apartment with an infant for so long.

 We managed to find a new neighborhood not too far away and moved to North Queen Anne.
-What was once a "dead zone" between Fremont and Ballard became the place where we would discover a sweet community, where my oldest son would learn to walk and talk, and where we would meet our second son.
+What to me was once a "dead zone" between Fremont and Ballard became the place where we would discover a sweet community, where my oldest son would learn to walk and talk, and where we would meet our second son.

 We experienced many big life moments there—both joyous and painful—and really felt like we were putting down roots.
 But Seattle house and rent prices are